REM723/Bengaluru-House-Price-Predictor/README.md

-# BHP — Bengaluru House Price Predictor
+# Bengaluru House Price Predictor

 A full-stack machine learning application that predicts residential property prices across 240 localities in Bengaluru.
 Trained on 7,000+ real transactions, served through a Flask REST API, and presented through a custom web frontend.